 Can a VPN bypass geo-restrictions?

 In many cases, yes, a VPN can make it appear you’re in a different country, allowing access to region-locked content.
 However, streaming services often block VPN IPs, so results can vary.
-Vpn microsoft edge mobile for secure browsing on Android and iPhone: setup, tips, features, and speeds
+Download vpn edge: the ultimate guide to downloading, installing, and using vpn edge for privacy and speed 2026

 Is it legal to use a VPN?